 - Pour the liquid ingredients over the dry ingredients and gently mix with a rubber spatula.

 - Carefully stir in the blueberries.

 - Divide the batter evenly among the muffin cups.

 - Bake for 22 to 25 minutes or until a toothpick inserted comes out clean.

 - Cool for 5 minutes before removing to a cooling rack

-This is a Dorie Greenspan recipe and included a technique I learned from her earlier this year.
-The sugar and orange zest was massaged till fragrant, which helped release the aromatic oils in the peel, and infused them directly into the sugar.
+- This is a Dorie Greenspan recipe and included a technique I learned from her earlier this year.
+Massage together the sugar and orange zest till fragrant, which helped release the aromatic oils in the peel, and infused them directly into the sugar.
 The citrus flavor was perfect with the sweet berries.